Mathias Hebo

-Mathias Hebo Rasmussen ([ˈhe̝ːpo]; born 2 August 1995) is a Danish professional footballer who plays as a midfielder for Polish club Cracovia.
+Mathias Hebo Rasmussen ([ˈhe̝ːpo]; born 2 August 1995) is a Danish professional footballer who plays as a midfielder for Danish 1st Division club Lyngby.

 Club career

 Nordsjælland

 In the summer 2014, Hebo was one out of six under-19 players, who permanently was promoted to the first team squad.

-On 24 September 2014, he made his first team debut for FCN, when he played in a Danish Cup match against SC Egedal, who FCN lost 4–5.
-He debuted in the Danish league, in a match against Randers FC on 5 October 2014, replacing Mario Ticinovic in the 79th minute.
+On 24 September 2014, he made his professional first-team debut for Nordsjælland, when he played in a Danish Cup match against SC Egedal, who Nordsjælland lost 4–5.
+He made his Danish Superliga debut in a match against Randers FC on 5 October 2014, replacing Mario Tičinović in the 79th minute.
 In February 2015, his contract was extended until the summer 2016.

-On 1 February 2016, FCN confirmed, that they had terminated Hebo's contract, because he had a deal with another unnamed club.
+On 1 February 2016, Nordsjælland confirmed, that they had terminated Hebo's contract, because he had a deal with another unnamed club.

 Fredericia

 Just one day after his contract was terminated, 2 February 2016, Hebo signed with Danish 1st Division club FC Fredericia.
 Having finished the season with 30 league games and seven goals, he left the club.